Think Outside the Policy: In-Context Steered Policy Optimization: Experimental Results

 \subsection{Main Results}

-The main experiments include two variants of our proposed ICPO framework: \textit{ICPO}, which operates without reward shaping (RS), and \textit{ICPO$\dagger$}, which incorporates RS to further enhance expert-domain alignment.
-To better understand their optimization behavior against GRPO, we further visualize the reward dynamics over training steps across different datasets, as shown in Figure~\ref{fig:reward}, where both ICPO variants consistently achieve higher rewards throughout training.
+The main experiments include two variants of our proposed ICPO framework: \textbf{ICPO}, which operates without reward shaping (RS), and \textbf{ICPO$\dagger$}, which incorporates RS to further enhance expert-domain alignment.
+To better understand their optimization behavior against GRPO, we visualize the reward dynamics over training steps across different datasets, as shown in Figure~\ref{fig:reward} and \ref{fig:reward_curves_1_7B}, where both ICPO variants consistently achieve higher rewards throughout training.
+We also visualize the training dynamics in Figure~\ref{fig:train_dynamic_1_7B}, where ICPO maintains a higher policy entropy than GRPO, reflecting a broader policy support and increased exploration during training.

-\paragraph{Overall Improvements.} Table \ref{tab:indist_qwen_updated} reports the in-distribution reasoning performance, where \textit{MATH-500} serves as the expert domain.
-Across both model scales, ICPO consistently outperforms the vanilla GRPO baseline.
-For the smaller Qwen3-1.7B model, ICPO$\dagger$ achieves an average improvement of \textbf{+2.98} points over GRPO, while ICPO further stabilizes optimization with a \textbf{+4.17} point overall gain.
-A similar trend is observed for the larger Qwen3-8B model, where ICPO and ICPO$\dagger$ yield \textbf{+2.15} and \textbf{+1.51} average improvements, respectively.
-These consistent gains across scales demonstrate that our ICPO effectively steers the policy toward more expert-aligned regions in the parameter space.
+\paragraph{In-Distribution Evaluation.} Table \ref{tab:main_results} shows both the in- and out-of-distribution performance, where \textit{MATH-500} serves as the expert domain.
+Across both model scales, ICPO consistently outperforms the vanilla GRPO baseline, especially on in-distribution benchmarks.
+For the smaller Qwen3-1.7B model, ICPO$\dagger$ achieves an average improvement of \textbf{+3.0} points over GRPO, while ICPO further stabilizes optimization with a \textbf{+4.1} point overall gain.
+A similar trend is observed for the larger Qwen3-8B model, where ICPO and ICPO$\dagger$ yield \textbf{+2.2} and \textbf{+1.5} average improvements, respectively.

-\paragraph{Effect of Reward Shaping.} The variant ICPO$\dagger$ introduces RS to explicitly amplify the advantage of trajectories falling within the expert domain $\mathcal{E}_{\text{exp}}$.
-This design encourages the model to allocate higher probability mass to expert-like reasoning trajectories.
-Consequently, ICPO$\dagger$ achieves stronger performance on the expert domain dataset (\textit{MATH-500}), yielding \textbf{+3.6} point improvements for Qwen3-1.7B.
-The improvement is less pronounced in non-expert domains, suggesting that RS primarily enhances expert-domain alignment rather than generic exploration.
-We note that the performance of ICPO$\dagger$ could be further enhanced with higher-quality expert data, which would allow more precise shaping of expert-domain rewards and stronger alignment effects.

-\paragraph{Out-of-Distribution Evaluation.} To assess whether ICPO preserves the model’s general reasoning capabilities, we further evaluate it on several OOD benchmarks, as shown in Table~\ref{tab:ood_result}.
-The results indicate that ICPO$\dagger$ maintains competitive or superior generalization performance compared to GRPO across both model scales, especially on larger model.
-For Qwen3 1.7B and 8B, ICPO$\dagger$ achieves the average improvement of \textbf{+0.64} and \textbf{+2.37} over GRPO, suggesting that moderate RS enhances domain-specific reasoning while preserving broad OOD generalization.
-We also note that smaller models exhibit less stable OOD generalization than larger ones, likely due to their limited reasoning capacity.